leandromoreira/ffmpeg-libav-tutorial/README.md

 avcodec_open2(pCodecContext, pCodec, NULL);
 ```

-Now we're going to read the packets from the stream and decode them into frames but first we need to allocate memory for both components, the [`AVPacket`](https://ffmpeg.org/doxygen/trunk/structAVPacket.html) and [`AVFrame`](https://ffmpeg.org/doxygen/trunk/structAVFrame.html).
+Now we're going to read the packets from the stream and decode them into frames but first, we need to allocate memory for both components, the [`AVPacket`](https://ffmpeg.org/doxygen/trunk/structAVPacket.html) and [`AVFrame`](https://ffmpeg.org/doxygen/trunk/structAVFrame.html).

 ```c
 AVPacket *pPacket = av_packet_alloc();